epichl25/SWAP_Dashboard/README.md

 # SWAP-Dashboard

-This repository contains the firmware of the SWAP Dashboard designed for the Smart Water Auditing (Final Year) Project.
+This repository introduces the SWAP Dashboard designed for the Smart Water Auditing (Final Year) Project.

 ## Mechanism: